Showcase

 The Shape of Sand

-A multi-disciplinary short film from Moorambilla Voices’ Maxed OUT ensemble.
+A multi-disciplinary short film from Moorambilla Voices’ MAXed OUT ensemble.
 Filmed over four days in far-western NSW; it features 62 high school students from over 34 towns across regional and remote NSW.
 Watch them drum, dance and sing.
 Inspired by the peoples and Country of the Gamilaroi, Yuwaalaraay and Yuwalayaay language groups of the Gomeroi Nation.

 Video Director and Taiko Artist: Anton Lock | Artistic Director: Michelle Leonard OAM Taiko Artist, Taikoz: Ryuji Hamada Choreographer and Proud Wiradjuri Man: Neville Williams-Boney Choreographer and Proud Ankamuthi, Yupungathi, Taepadhighi, Kaanjku, Wik-waya, Darnley Island Woman: Brianna Kemmerling Visual Artist and Proud Gamileroi Man: Frank Wright Music: Anton Lock and Andrew Howes Photographer: Noni Carroll Language Consultants: Aunty Brenda McBride and Rhonda Ashby Executive Director: Jacob Williams Lead Ensemble Manager: Linda Greenfield With thanks to The Plaza Theatre Coonamble, The Coonamble Shire Council and Outback Arts